leonardomaier/password-manager-challenge/README.md

 ## How to run

-Execute the shellscript by running `sh run-all.sh` (you may need to give permission by executing `chdmod +x run-all.sh`)

-Or you can run each project manually:

 - Go to `password-manager`
 - Run `npm install` or `yarn install` to install all dependencies
 - `npm start`